ODBC on Linux and UNIX platforms

 ./configure --help

-which will list all the options configure accepts.
-The principle ones you need to pay attention to are:
+which lists all the options configure accepts.
+The principal ones you need to pay attention to are:

 Option Description

 --prefix This defines where you want to install unixODBC.
-If you do not specify this it will default to /usr/local.
-If you do not want unixODBC all under a single directory you can use other configure options like --bindir, --sbindir etc for finer control.
+If you don't specify --prefix, the default location is /usr/local.
+If you don't want unixODBC all under a single directory, you can use other configure options like --bindir or --sbindir for finer control.

---enable-gui The default is "yes" if QT is found.
-If you want to build the GUI ODBC Administrator, odbctest and DataManager set this to "yes" (e.g. --enable-gui=yes).
-You will need QT libraries and header files to build the GUI components (see later).
+--enable-gui The default is yes if QT is found.
+If you want to build the GUI ODBC Administrator, odbctest and DataManager set this to yes (--enable-gui=yes).
+You need QT libraries and header files to build the GUI components.
 You should probably also set --with-x.

-NOTE In unixODBC 2.3.0, the default for --enable-drivers was changed to "no" and the GUI components were moved into a new project.
+Note In unixODBC 2.3.0, the default for --enable-drivers changed to no and the GUI components were moved into a new project.

---enable-threads The default is "yes" if thread-support is found on your machine.
-All modern Linuxes will have pthreads support in glibc so it is probably best to leave this to default.
+--enable-threads The default is yes if thread-support is found on your machine.
+All modern Linux distributions have pthreads support in glibc, so it's probably best to leave this set to the default value.

---enable-readline The default is "yes" if libreadline and its headers are found on your machine.
-This principally only affects unixODBC isql program.
+--enable-readline The default is yes if libreadline and its headers are found on your machine.
+This principally only affects unixODBC's isql program.
 If readline support is found then you can edit text entered at the SQL prompt in isql.

---enable-drivers The default is "yes".
-When enabled this will build all the ODBC drivers included with unixODBC.
-This includes MySQL, Postgres, MiniSQL and a text file driver.
+--enable-drivers The default is yes.
+Turning on --enable-drivers builds all the ODBC drivers included with unixODBC.
+These include MySQL, Postgres, MiniSQL, and a text file driver.

-NOTE In unixODBC 2.3.0, the default for --enable-drivers was changed to "no" and the GUI components were moved into a new project.
+Note In unixODBC 2.3.0, the default for --enable-drivers changed to no and the GUI components were moved into a new project.

-NOTE For information about configuring and building unixODBC on 64-bit platforms, see 64-bit ODBC.
+Note For information about configuring and building unixODBC on 64-bit platforms, refer to 64-bit ODBC.

 Where are ODBC drivers defined?

-In unixODBC ODBC drivers are defined in the odbcinst.ini file.
-The location of this file is a configure-time variable defined with --sysconfdir but is always the file odbcinst.ini in the --sysconfdir defined path.
-If unixODBC is already installed you can use unixODBC's odbcinst program to locate the odbcinst.ini file used to defined drivers:
+unixODBC defines ODBC drivers in the odbcinst.ini file.
+The location of this file is a configure-time option defined with --sysconfdir.
+If unixODBC is already installed, you can use unixODBC's odbcinst program to locate the odbcinst.ini file:

 $ odbcinst -j